awu0403/seaqa-openapi-test/reference/errors.md

 ---
 title: Status Codes
-category:
-  uri: /branches/1.0/categories/reference/test
 slug: errors
-content:
 excerpt: The HTTP response codes indicate success or error.
 ---

 Seafile uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general: